labordynamicsinstitute/ldilab-manual/20-checking-unassigned-tickets.md

 ![Invitation to Review](images/mc-invitation-to-review.png)

-- Ctrl+F for the manuscrip number.
+- Search for the manuscript number (Ctrl+F/Command-F).
 - Click "Agreed and begin review"
 - Then close out the tab.